-State and local tax preparation service may be provided as long as the policies of the program are followed and trained and certified volunteers are available to prepare and QR the return.
+State and local tax preparation service may be provided as long as the policies of the program are followed and trained, certified volunteers are available to prepare and QR the return.
+It is strongly recommended that all returns be filed same day; however, the return must be filed within three days as stipulated in IRS Publication 5166.